How to Track Brand Mentions in AI Search: 2026 Guide

 When a potential customer asks ChatGPT "what's the best project management tool?" or tells DeepSeek "recommend a CRM for small businesses," does your brand appear in the answer?
 More importantly — do you even know?
+Learning to track brand mentions in AI search is now a critical marketing skill.
+Without the ability to monitor brand in AI search results, you're optimizing blind.

 This guide walks you through why AI brand monitoring matters, how to do it effectively, and what to do with the data once you have it.